-Call us on to start planning your vacation to Hemingways Nairobi or take a look at our itineraries to Nairobi and Central Kenya
+Call us on to start planning your holiday to Hemingways Nairobi or take a look at our itineraries to Kenya

 Hemingways Nairobi is a luxury boutique hotel situated in the quiet, leafy residential suburb of Karen, with views of the Ngong Hills.
 A perfect and indulgent stopover on either end of a Kenyan or Tanzanian safari.

 Nairobi Hemingways is unlike any other accommodation in the Kenyan capital.
 The standard of accommodation and service is unmatched in the Kenyan capital, and Hemingways retains its exclusivity with just 45 rooms running down the gently sloping property.